Kew Green: History

 Kew Green was in use as a venue for cricket by the 1730s and was used for a match between London and a Middlesex XI in 1732.
-A women's One Day International between New Zealand and Jamaica was scheduled to be held on the Green in 1973 as part of the inaugural Women's Cricket World Cup but the match was abandoned without a toss being made.
-The match would have been the first Women's One Day International match ever played.
-It is still used for club cricket today as the home of Kew Cricket Club.
+A Women's One Day International between New Zealand and Jamaica was scheduled to be held on the Green in 1973 as part of the inaugural Women's Cricket World Cup but the match was abandoned without a toss being made.
+This would have been the first Women's One Day International match ever played.
+The Green is still used for club cricket today as the home of Kew Cricket Club.

-Today the eastern and southwestern sides of the Green are residential; the northern side is largely residential, with a few pubs, restaurants, and the Herbarium Library; and a small number of commercial and retail buildings cluster in the southeast corner.
-To the north of the Green is Kew Bridge, carrying the busy South Circular Road, which in turn runs across the Green, dividing it into a large western part and a smaller eastern part.
-At the south end is St Anne's Church, Kew's parish church.
-At the west end of the Green is Elizabeth Gate, one of the two main entrances into Kew Gardens.
-Near the northeast corner is Kew Pond, originally thought to have been a natural pond fed from a creek of the tidal Thames.
+Kew Pond

+Originally thought to have been a natural pond fed from a creek of the tidal Thames, later enlarged in the 10th century to serve as a fishery.
+By the 17th and 18th centuries, it had become a village pond used for watering livestock.
+A herdsman was in appointed in 1824, and the creek was partly filled in and built over to give access to the new King's School built to the north of the pond.
+It now has no natural inflow.
 During high (spring) tides sluice gates are opened to allow river water to fill the pond via an underground channel.
 The pond is concreted, rectangular in shape and contains an important reed bed habitat which is vital for conservation and resident water birds.
-The pond is managed in partnership with the Friends of Kew Pond.
+Since 2010 the pond is managed in partnership with the Friends of Kew Pond.

-Buildings